scott-eric-kaufman/the-whole-sek/content/lawyers-guns-and-money/2014-01-23-new-internet-film-school-post-at-the-av-club.md

-## New Internet Film School post at the AV Club…
+## New Internet Film School post at the AV Club...

  * Originally posted at http://www.lawyersgunsmoneyblog.com/2014/01/new-internet-film-school-post-at-the-av-club
  * Thursday, January 23, 2014